sverweij/mscgen_js/src/script/README.md

 # Rendering
 ## Scalable vector graphics
-As the default output format for the pictures we have chosen scalable vector graphics (svg):
+As the default output format for the pictures we have chosen scalable vector graphics (SVG):
-- Vector graphics are an obvious choice for diagramming output as it contains mostly lines.
+- Vector graphics are an obvious choice for drawing sequence charts - it's mostly lines
-- SVG works out of the box from most modern browsers
+- SVG works out of the box in most modern browsers
-- Converting (/ downgrading) vector graphics to raster graphic formats (like png, jpeg etc) is always possible.
+- Converting (/ downgrading) vector graphics to raster graphic formats (like png, jpeg etc) is possible.

 ## The scalable vector graphics skeleton
 :page_with_curl: code in [render/graphics/renderskeleton.js](render/graphics/renderskeleton.js)

 We use the following structure for the svg

-- `desc```- contains the source code that was used to generate the svg.
+- `desc` - contains the source code that was used to generate the svg.
    This is practical not only for debugging, but also to reconstruct the original program.
 - `defs` - "definitions"